ABOUT YOUNG CHEF YOUNG WAITER IRELAND

 CHEF JUDGES

 Our expert judges are well known advocates for new talent as well as staunch supporters of our food culture.
-Led by Richard Corrigan, with Michelin starred chefs Ross Lewis; Derry Clarke; Jordan Bailey; JP McMahon and Michael Tweedie; chef-proprietor Anna Haugh of Myrtle London; Sunil Ghai, Executive Chef Pickle, Dublin and Michelle Darmody, The Irish Examiner.
+Led by Richard Corrigan with Derry Clarke; Jordan Bailey; JP McMahon; Michael Tweedie; Gordon Smyth; chef-proprietor Anna Haugh of Myrtle London; Sunil Ghai, Executive Chef Pickle, Dublin and Michelle Darmody, The Irish Examiner.

 WAITER & HOSPITALITY JUDGES

-Our waiter and hospitality expert judges include General Manager of The Merrion Hotel, Peter MacCann; Majken Bech-Bailey front of house manager at Michelin starred Aimsir; Elaine Murphy Managing Director Woollen Mills Group; Peter White, General Manager of Ballyfin House; Aoife Carrigy, the outgoing Chair of the Irish Food Writers’ Guild.
-Peter Loughnane the Group Sales and Marketing Director, The Trigon Hotel Group; Master of Wine Alan Crowley; and Raymond Blake, one of Ireland’s leading wine writers
+Our waiter and hospitality expert judges include General Manager of The Merrion Hotel, Peter MacCann; Majken Bech-Bailey front of house management at Michelin starred Aimsir; Elaine Murphy Managing Director Woollen Mills Group; Peter White, General Manager of Ballyfin House; Jess Murphy, Chef proprietor Kai Galway, Declan Maxwell Spitalfields Restaurant & Bar, Peter Loughnane the Group Sales and Marketing Director, The Trigon Hotel Group; Master of Wine Alan Crowley; and Raymond Blake, one of Ireland’s leading wine writers

 Being part of the Young Chef Young Waiter of the Year Ireland is a once in a lifetime experience.
 This is a chance to test your proficiency, gain new skills and progress your career with Ireland’s leading experts as your guide.
 Not forgetting of course, the many new relationships forged in the heat of competition.